Geodesics in a Graph of Perfect Matchings: The Graph of Perfect Matchings

-\begin{obs} Let $M$ be a matching in $\Pm$ and let $(e_1, \dots, e_m)$ be the edges of $M$ arranged in any order.
-For any matching $M'$ in $\Pm$, $M = M' * (e_1, \dots, e_m)$. \end{obs} \begin{prf} The edges inserted into $M'$ are vertex disjoint, and therefore they all belong to the final matching. \end{prf}
+\begin{prop} Let $M$ be a matching in $\Pm$, and let $(e_1, \dots, e_m)$ be the edges of $M$ arranged in any order.
+For any matching $M'$ in $\Pm$, $M = M' * (e_1, \dots, e_m)$. \end{prop} Indeed, the edges inserted into $M'$ are vertex disjoint, and therefore they all belong to the final matching.

 \begin{cor} The graph of perfect matchings $\Pm$ is connected. \end{cor}